-This study guide reveals the name of Yahweh in the New Testament scriptures.
-It recaps some of the highlights from previous posts.
+This study guide reveals the name of Yahweh in the New Testament.
+It also includes key highlights regarding “the Lord” from previous posts.

-Replacing the title “the Lord” with the name Yahweh is a crucial key that enables us to correctly decipher His Scriptures.
+Replacing the title of “the Lord” with the name “Yahweh” is a crucial key that enables us to correctly decipher His Scriptures.

 God specifically intended for His personal name, Yahweh, to be known, spoken, and glorified.